 Each of the factors above are incredibly important for long-term investors.
 Once you have a strong grip on them, you can really begin the investment process.
 That’s because they should guide you towards which investments make sense for you and your family.
 You can even use an asset allocation calculator to build out a hypothetical portfolio for yourself ahead of time.

 Investing in Mutual Funds

-Wealthy investors should consider mutual funds that have high minimum investment requirements, in part because they tend to have lower fees.
-Plus, mutual funds help investors generate income from earned dividends on stocks and interest on bonds in the portfolio.
+Wealthy investors should consider mutual funds that have high minimum investment requirements.
+That’s because as a trade-off for having a lot of money, they tend to charge lower fees.
+Plus, mutual funds help investors generate income from earned dividends on stocks and interest on bonds in their portfolios.
 A number of brokerage firms offer funds for investors able to meet high minimum requirements.
-Here are four examples:

 High-net-worth investors seeking income should also consider securities available to less wealthy investors.
 For example, dividend-yielding shares pay out a portion of profits to stockholders.
 This is where the income generation comes into play.
 Dividend payouts usually occur quarterly, though some occur on a monthly or annual basis.
 But keep in mind that some dividend payments are non-recurring.
 While dividends are usually distributed as cash, some companies provide extra shares as a dividend.

 You could also purchase preferred stocks, which offer dividend payouts as well.
 Preferred stock generally comes with a fixed dividend rate.
 Dividends to preferred shareholders are paid before dividends to common shareholders.

 It’s important to note that since you have more capital to work with, your recurring income may be a more substantial amount.
 For instance, if you have 100,000 shares of a stock that pays out 10 cents per share quarterly, you may receive a quarterly check of $10,000.